sindresorhus/copy-file/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Base directory to find the source file and copy it to.
+Base directory to find the source file and copy it to this directory.

+`cwd` works by being prepended with source, destination path.

 ##### directoryMode